-In the ongoing “Body Talk by Buford” interview series, board certified Plastic Surgeon Dr. Gregory Buford discusses gynecomastia, what underlying medical issues may be contributing to male breast enlargement, and what needs to be done to promote awareness and education in the politically-charged landscape of marijuana legalization.
+In the ongoing “Body Talk by Buford” interview series, board certified Plastic Surgeon Gregory A. Buford, MD, FACS, PCEO discusses gynecomastia, what underlying medical issues may be contributing to male breast enlargement, and what needs to be done to promote awareness and education in the politically-charged landscape of marijuana legalization.

 We know from previous segments that hormone levels can contribute to gynecomastia and a host of other health issues.
 With the recent progress in marijuana legalization, you’ve had a few concerns.
 How can marijuana contribute to gynecomastia?

 Dr. Buford: There have been a few studies that suggest marijuana use reduces testosterone.
 I have seen this in a few cases myself, where otherwise healthy male patients develop an estrogen dominance and, subsequently, increased breast tissue; a common factor was marijuana use, but I’m hesitant to make a definitive statement of fact without the subject being properly studied on a larger scale.